argilla-io/argilla/docs/_source/community/developer_docs.md

 - **Vue.js UI**: A web application to visualize and annotate your data, users, and teams.
 It is built with `Vue.js` and is directly deployed alongside the Argilla Server within our Argilla Docker image.

-The Argilla repository has a mono repo structure, which means that all the components are in the same repository, and is divided into the following folders:
+The Argilla repository has a monorepo structure, which means that all the components live in the same repository: `argilla-io/argilla`.
+This repo is divided into the following folders:

 - `argilla`: The python SDK project
 - `argilla-frontend`: The Vue.js UI project